FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/charity-fundraising-events/1978-05-14-sos-charity-variety-show.md

 ---
 layout: post
-title: SOS charity variety show At The Theatre Royal, Nottingham&#124; 14 May 1978
+title: SOS charity variety show At The Theatre Royal, Nottingham &#124; 14 May 1978
 maintitle: SOS charity variety show
 subtitle: Theatre Royal, Nottingham
 description: If anybody has information on this Event please add or let me know and I will add it for you or if you were lucky enough to be there then please consider sharing your stories/memories with us.
 All information is of value and helps to keep the memories we have of Lena Zavaroni alive.